-- Move the speed control lever to the neutral position. - 2.
-Move the park brake lever to the on position. - 3.
+- 1. Move the transmission selector lever to the neutral position. - 2.
+Move both steering levers to the park brake position and engage the brake locks. - 3.
 Push in (down) on the PTO switch to the "disengage" position. - 4.
 Place the throttle midway between the "SLOW" and "FAST" positions. - 5.
-On a cold engine, pull the choke knob up into the "ON" position. - 6.
+On a cold engine, pull the choke lever up into the "ON" position. - 6.
 On a warm engine, leave the choke in the "OFF" position. - 7.
 Turn ignition switch to the "ON" position. - 8.
-Give the recoil starter a few quick pulls to start the engine. - 9.
-If the choke is in the "ON" position, gradually return choke to the "OFF" position as the engine warms up.
+Give the recoil starter a few quick pulls to start the engine. - If the choke is in the "ON" position, gradually return choke to the "OFF" position as the engine warms up.